loiccoyle/loiccoyle.github.io/content/projects/phomo.md

 - **match the tile images to the master image**: This method uses the [Reinhard colour transfer algorithm](https://www.semanticscholar.org/paper/Color-Transfer-between-Images-Reinhard-Ashikhmin/f3a11158e9d8bdfdf07dca756335c084fce0123e) to transfer the colour distribution of the master image to the tiles.
 This will leave the master image unchanged but will alter the tile images.
 - **match the master image to the tile images**: Similar to the previous method, this uses the same colour transfer algorithm to transger the colour distribution of the tiles to the master image.
 This will leave the tile images unchanged but will alter the master image.

-> These three methods are showcased in the [example colour matching notebook](https://github.com/loiccoyle/phomo/blob/main/examples/matching.ipynb).
+> These three methods are showcased in the [colour matching example](https://loiccoyle.com/phomo/usage/python_package/matching/).

 ### Concurrent computation